eShine Boat Care

 Print and fill out a form for a Mayday distress call for your crew and guests.
 Hopefully, you will never need it!

-Before you get your ROC, you need to learn the basic radio procedures, the phonetic alphabet, regulations and penalties for improper use (fines or prison).
-You can either take a VHF course or study the "Study Guide for the Restricted Operator's Certificate" (RIC-23).
-Then you take a short test of marine radiocommunication procedures at an approved registered examiner.
+Before you get your ROC, you need to learn the basic radio procedures, the phonetic alphabet, regulations, and penalties for improper use.
+You can either take a VHF course or study the "CPS Maritime Radio Course manual".
+Then you take a test with an approved Recognized Examiner, who will send in your application to get your ROC(M), which is good for life.

-Exemptions only apply in Canadian and International waters.
-If there is any chance you may enter U.S. waters, you should have a ship station licence.
 International regulations state that without a reciprocal agreement between countries, you must have a licence from your home country when venturing outside of your home waters.
-If you plan to leave Canada, apply to Industry Canada for a radio licence well in advance of leaving.
-(Search for IC-2378: Application for a Maritime Mobile Radio Station Licence from Industry Canada in our government directory.)
+If you plan to leave Canada, apply for a radio licence well in advance of leaving.
+(Search for Application for a Maritime Mobile Radio Station Licence (IC-3020) from Innovation, Science and Economic Development Canada in our government directory.) {July 2011}

-If you do not renew your station license, you must not use your old callsign.
 Instead, use your name, boat name, or hull licence number.
 Your name is best, since a Float Plan given to the Coast Guard is filed under your name.
-A query by a boater about callsigns brought this information from Industry Canada explaining why you must discontinue the use of your callsign if you do not maintain a Maritime Mobile Radio Station Licence.
+You must discontinue the use of your callsign if you do not maintain a Maritime Mobile Radio Station Licence.